-The Memorandum and Articles of Association provide that DHC has until March 4, 2023 to complete its initial Business Combination (the "Termination Date").
-DHC's Board has determined that it is in the best interests of DHC to prepare to seek an extension of the Termination Date and have DHC's shareholders approve the Extension Amendment Proposal to allow for a period of additional time to consummate the Business Combination.
-DHC has scheduled an extraordinary general meeting of its shareholders to approve the Extension Amendment Proposal on [], 2023 at 9:00 a.m.
+The Memorandum and Articles of Association provide that DHC has until December 4, 2023 to complete its initial Business Combination (the "Termination Date").
+Although DHC and the other parties to the Business Combination Agreement are working toward satisfaction of the conditions to completion of the Business Combination, DHC's Board has determined that it is in the best interests of DHC to prepare to seek an extension of the Termination Date and have DHC's shareholders approve the Extension Amendment Proposal to allow for a period of additional time to consummate the Business Combination.
+DHC has scheduled an extraordinary general meeting of its shareholders to approve the Extension Amendment Proposal on [\], 2023 at 9:00 a.m.
 Eastern Time.
 Without the Charter Extension, DHC will not be able to complete the Business Combination on or before the Termination Date.
 If that were to occur, DHC would be precluded from completing the Business Combination and would be forced to liquidate.
+For more information regarding the Business Combination and the Business Combination Agreement, please read DHC's Current Report on Form 8-K relating to the Business Combination that was filed with the Securities and Exchange Commission (the "SEC") on September 8, 2023 (File No. 001-40130) and the registration statement on Form S-4 filed by DHC with the SEC on October 17, 2023 (File No. 333-275058) and any amendments thereto.